Shakil526563/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 ## 🔧 System Components

-### 1. PDF Processor
+### 1. Document Processor
-- Extracts text from PDF files
+- Extracts text from PDF or others files
 - Handles Bengali and English text
 - Intelligent text cleaning and normalization
 - Document chunking with overlap